usnistgov/nccoe-genomic-data-threat-modeling/README.md

 # Genomic Data Threat Modeling for Cybersecurity and Privacy

-The National Cybersecurity Center of Excellence (NCCoE) is working on genomic data processing :
+The National Cybersecurity Center of Excellence (NCCoE) is working on genomic data threat modeling and releasing the following volumes:

-1. **Genomic Threat Modeling** .
+1. **Executive Summary** .

 2. **Cybersecurity** .